What are the best indigenous products to buy to support indigenous artisans?

 Indigenous peoples have a long tradition of transforming everyday objects into works of art.
 Woven baskets, pottery, and handmade kitchen utensils are examples of this practice.
 These objects, while functional, also carry symbolic and aesthetic meanings.

-Why buy authentic indigenous products?
+Why buy authentic Indigenous products?

 Q: What types of indigenous products are renowned for their authenticity and cultural value?